Maryland Route 396: History

-MD 396 was constructed as a concrete road along a new alignment from Westmoreland Circle to just west of the Georgetown Branch of the Baltimore & Ohio Railroad and Little Falls between 1931 and 1933.
+MD 396 was constructed as a concrete road along a new alignment from Westmoreland Circle to just west of the Georgetown Branch of the Baltimore and Ohio Railroad and Little Falls between 1931 and 1933.
 The Georgetown Branch's bridge across the highway, which is now used by the Capital Crescent Trail, was constructed at the same time as the highway.
 MD 396 was extended west to Goldsboro Road, then west along Goldsboro Road to what is now MacArthur Boulevard, in 1934 and 1935.
 The Goldsboro Road segment of MD 396 became a western extension of MD 614 in 1978.
 The MD 396–MD 614 intersection was originally a wye; the junction was changed to its current T intersection by 1999.

 Junction list

 Auxiliary route

 MD 396A is the designation for the 0.10 mi portion of Westmoreland Circle on the Maryland side of the District of Columbia boundary.
 The three-lane, one-way highway begins on the east side of the circle at Western Avenue.
 MD 396A continues counterclockwise around the circle through intersections with MD 396 and Wetherill Road before ending on the west side of the circle at Dalecarlia Parkway.
 MD 396A was assigned to the Maryland half of Westmoreland Circle in 2011.
+Even though MD 396A only consists of half the circle, Maryland State Highway Administration contractors resurfaced the entire circumference of Westmoreland Circle in 2024.